AgarlapaTerp/AgarlapaTerp/README.md

 I'm a Junior Computer Science Major at the University Of Maryland.
 I'm looking to work with like-minded people, and I would love to get to know you!

 - 🌱 I’m currently learning machine learning techniques
-- ⚡ Love to Volleyball 🏐  & Travel 🌎
+- ⚡ Love to play Volleyball 🏐  & Travel 🌎

 ### Find me all around the web: